bedonassef02/mobile-store-app/readme.md

 # Mobile Store Ecommerce App with Express.js and MongoDB

-An online ecommerce platform for mobile devices built with Express.js, MongoDB, and other technologies.
+An online ecommerce platform for mobile devices built with Express.js, MYSQL, Typescript and other technologies.

 ## Features